janalin/lvm4j/Readme.md

 ## Installation

-You can either install the package by hand if you do not want to use maven (why would you?) or just use the standard waytogo installation using a maven project.
+You can either install the package by hand if you do not want to use maven (why would you?) or just use the standard waytogo installation using a maven project (and pom.xml).

 ### Install package without maven

-1) 	Call 'mvn pacakge' from the source folder.
+1) 	Call './make.sh' from the source folder.

 2) 	Include 'lvm4j.jar' as external library in your Java project.